rotimiakinrinde/Attrition-Analysis/README.md

 **Outlier Treatment:**

 Outliers were present in Age, Monthly Income, and Years at Company, potentially skewing the model.
-Interquartile Range (IQR) Method: Outliers were detected and adjusted to bring extreme values within a reasonable range.
+The Interquartile Range (IQR) Method was used and outliers were detected and adjusted to bring extreme values within a reasonable range.
 This is to improved the stability of machine learning algorithms, especially those sensitive to feature scaling.
 ![Outliers Boxplot](https://github.com/user-attachments/assets/c87f58a3-f6d0-4776-957a-ea7cd6629d82)
 ![IQR use](https://github.com/user-attachments/assets/8f8a73f3-1a3a-4e45-9686-e8e77b643656)